Business Entity Comparison Calculator

 When is a C-Corp the right choice?

-When raising venture capital (most institutional investors require Delaware C-Corps), planning to retain earnings inside the business, providing tax-favored fringe benefits, or aiming for the QSBS §1202 exclusion (up to $10M of capital gain excluded after a 5-year hold).
+When raising venture capital (most institutional investors require Delaware C-Corps), planning to retain earnings inside the business, providing tax-favored fringe benefits, or aiming for the QSBS §1202 exclusion (up to $15M of capital gain (or 10x basis) excluded after a 5-year hold, for stock acquired after July 2025).
 The double tax usually outweighs benefits for small, profit-distributing businesses.

 Should I consult a CPA or attorney?